j-2k/WebGL-Triangle-Boilerplate/README.md

 - Hosting Notes (Ignore):
   - Was looking into hosting services and found this, its a nice website! > https://wheretohostmy.app/free-tier-comparison
   - Used Netlify and it was really fast to setup.
 Just drag & drop the built project dist files into the host service & thats it!
 You can get the dist file by doing ```npm run build``` and the dist file will be created.

-# Graphics Rendering Pipeline Process
-Very important, I will write this out once I fully/almost understand everything in the pipeline.

 # Important Computer Graphics Concepts
 This is here to list important topics & showcase some things I went through whilst learning CG & WebGL!